 Talk in the Tower – Talking about Prayer

 An informal DVD and discussion group, followed by refreshments (if possible) and a time of fellowship.
 If you’ve never come before, it would be lovely to see you.
 For further details and/or to let us know you are coming, please contact Celia 01306 631 440 or Martin 01306 631 485

 COVID-19 guidance will be followed.
 Please wear a mask or face covering and bring your own mug with you.
 Social distancing will be observed in church, and if we gather outside

-This is a PDF version of the magazine which can be read by clicking on the link below.
+However, for convenience we are also publishing a PDF of the printed version of the magazine here which can be read by clicking on the link below.

 ONLINE MESSAGES AND TALKS